-The overall Program period (duration) is organized in equal segments of 6 months each, for the purpose of monitoring, reporting and payment of the conditional grant funds.
-For each segment in the Program, please specify the segment duration (6 months, unless otherwise approved by the EC/BIRD) and the estimated relative expenditures for the segment (given as % of the total budget).
+The overall Program period (duration), whether 3 or 5 years, is organized in equal segments of 6 months each, for the purpose of monitoring, reporting and payment of the conditional grant funds.
+For each segment in the Program, please specify the segment duration (6 months, unless otherwise approved by the EC / BIRD) and the estimated relative expenditures for the segment (given as % of the total budget).
 Please note that the total segments duration must equal the total overall project duration and that the % of total budget for all segments must sum to 100%.